 This resulted in the change to the Bail & Penalty schedule.
 Helmet violations ARE correctable.
 If a

 rider is wearing no helmet at all - it is not considered correctable.

 The CHP dropping their demand for additional court costs was the third of three aspects of this

 Why did we sue the CHP?

-Article by Don Blanscet
+Article by Don Blanscet in 2009

 What does this mean for motorcyclists in California?